Here are the Confederate memorials that will be removed after Charlottesville

 Texas

-Two city councilmen in San Antonio have pushed for the removal of a Confederate monument at Travis Park, CNN affiliate KSAT reported.
+In San Antonio, two City Council members have pushed for the removal of a Confederate monument at Travis Park, CNN affiliate KSAT reported.
 Councilmen Roberto Treviño and William “Cruz” Shaw jointly filed a consideration to relocate the monument where it could be used in an “educational context.”

 Virginia

-Officials in Richmond, Virginia, have started to hold public meetings for community input on the future of the city’s many Civil War monuments and statues.
-According to local reports, the meeting was civil and both sides seemed equally supported.
+Officials in Richmond, the one-time capital of the Confederacy, have started to hold public meetings for community input on the future of the city’s many Civil War monuments and statues.
+According to local reports, the first meeting was civil, with spirited debate on both sides.
 The city hopes to have a plan in place later this fall.

 Not removing